-2. Specific responsibilities
+Specific Responsibilities

-First Aid supplies, as well as checks, are maintained by the designated First Aid/Medication Lead.

-The responsibility for first aid is with the qualified EFAW staff.
-However, if an emergency arose that required immediate first aid, other education staff would provide the first aid until assistance from qualified staff arrived.

-It is the responsibility of those administering First Aid treatment to ensure that they act in accordance with the duties outlined within training.
+- First Aid supplies, as well as checks, are maintained by the Night Waking Team. - The responsibility for first aid is with the qualified EFAW staff.
+However, if an emergency arose that required immediate first aid education staff would provide the first aid until assistance from them arrived. - It is the responsibility of those administering First Aid treatment to ensure that they act in accordance with the duties outlined within training.
 This includes the appropriate referral onwards for medical treatment of all suspected serious injuries or ailments which fall beyond the scope of first aid treatment.
-This would commonly include:

-- o broken bones

-- o severe lacerations

-- o serious burns

-- severe asthma attacks

-- o head injuries

-All staff have undertaken training in Emergency First Aid at Work or will be trained on the next available inset day.

-The Learning & Development Department is responsible for timetabling initial and refresher training.

-Staff members not in possession of a valid First Aid Qualification are required to summon the assistance of a First Aider immediately should the need arise.

-Education staff are responsible for completing the incident forms if the first aid treatment arose from an incident during education time.
+This would commonly include: - broken bones - o severe lacerations - o serious burns - severe asthma attacks - Head Injuries - All staff have undertaken training in Emergency First Aid at Work. - The Learning & Development Department is responsible for timetabling initial and refresher training. - Staff members not in possession of a valid First Aid Qualification are required to summon the assistance of a First Aider immediately should the need arise. - Education staff are responsible for completing the incident forms if the first aid treatment arose from an incident during education time.

-3. Training
+Training

-Staff involved in direct pupil contact undertake as a minimum the 1 day appointed Emergency First Aid at Work and all necessary subsequent refresher training.
+Staff involved in direct pupil contact undertake as a minimum, the 1 day Appointed, Emergency First Aid at work and all necessary subsequent refresher training.